-Stormwater Management.
-During the 2000s, federal and state stormwater regulations became more stringent and were applied to smaller development projects.
+- 4. Stormwater Management.
+During the 2000's, federal and state stormwater regulations became more stringent and were applied to smaller development projects.
 More communities around the country are establishing stormwater management utilities, whereby property owners pay a fee to the municipality based on the amount of additional runoff from their site in return for the municipality taking responsibility for maintaining and/or providing a stormwater management system.
 The city may need to consider establishing a stormwater management utility fee if the costs for complying with stormwater regulations exceed the ability to fund required improvements through regular property taxes, or if meeting state and federal regulations becomes too burdensome for individual property owners and coordinated action is required.
-Alternatively, the city can use various regulatory techniques to help reduce stormwater run-off such as requiring development to limit new or reduce existing impervious surfaces.
+Alternatively, the city can use various regulatory techniques to help reduce stormwater run-off such as requiring development to limit new or reduce existing impervious surfaces. - 5.
 Landfill Siting.
-The possibility of the need to site a new landfill in the region is a matter of ongoing concern.
+The possibility of the need to site a new landfill in the region is always a matter of concern, although the only landfill in Vermont was granted an expansion in 2019.
 The city was satisfied with CVSWMD's 2005 landfill siting criteria and it is the city's policy that the criteria requirements should not be made any less stringent in the future.
 Further, it is the city's position that when reviewing a proposed landfill site, the impact of additional vehicles hauling regional waste on Barre City's arterial roads should be closely evaluated.
 Route 302, which serves as a major arterial through Barre City runs through the downtown business district.
 Downtown already suffers from the problems associated with truck traffic and additional truck traffic resulting from a regional landfill should not travel through downtown on a regular basis.
-In addition, Route 14 runs mostly through high-density residential areas and is also not suitable for the amount of additional truck traffic that could be generated by a regional landfill.
+In addition, Route 14 runs mostly through high-density residential areas and is also not suitable for the amount of additional truck traffic that could be generated by a regional landfill. - 6.
 Yard Waste.
-Barre City residents do not have convenient, affordable options for disposal of yard waste (grass clippings, branches, leaves, etc.).
-Some residents dispose of their yard waste by dumping it over a river bank or on nearby undeveloped land.
-The resulting debris left in drainage ways can become a hazard during storms as it can create blockages that lead to flooding of nearby property when water cannot flow through a channel.
-Yard waste can become a potential resource if properly collected, and then composted or chipped.
+Barre City residents have the ability to utilize the special yard waste days set aside for disposal of yard waste (grass clippings, branches, leaves, etc.) in Barre Town, and the City trucks will pick up the remaining piles left at the ends of driveways after the last day of the planned events.
+Some residents continue to dispose of their yard waste by dumping it over a river bank or on nearby undeveloped land.
+The resulting debris left in drainage ways has and will continue to become a hazard during storms as it can create blockages that lead to flooding of nearby property when water cannot flow through a channel.
+Yard waste can become a potential resource if properly collected, and then composted or chipped. - 7.
 Property Maintenance.
 Barre City has increased its enforcement of property maintenance ordinances in recent years.
 The result has been a noticeable decrease in the number of properties where trash, junk vehicles and vehicle parts, appliances, furniture and similar household items have accumulated, creating unsightly, unsanitary and unsafe conditions for residents and neighbors.
 Continued enforcement of property maintenance ordinances and providing convenient, affordable options for proper disposal of large household items will be needed to keep this problem in check.